Ocean State Rivalry

-The Ocean State Rivalry is an American college basketball rivalry between the Providence Friars and Rhode Island Rams.
-The Ocean State Rivalry is thought to be a competitive college basketball rivalry in the New England region, though Providence has won 9 of the last 11 games.
-It is the biggest game of the year on the schedule for Rhode Island.
+The Ocean State Rivalry (also called the Battle for the Ocean State) is an American college basketball rivalry between the Providence Friars and Rhode Island Rams.
+The Ocean State Rivalry is thought to be one of the most competitive college basketball rivalries in the New England region.
 It is also a crucial game for the Ocean State Cup.
 The name of the rivalry comes from the nickname of the State of Rhode Island which is the Ocean State.